-The Annual Report is part of a suite of documents that tell you about our organisation, the care we provide and what we do to plan, deliver and improve healthcare, in order to meet changing demands and future challenges.
-It provides information about what has been achieved in 2022-2023 and how we intend to improve next year.
-It also explains how important it is to work with you and listen to you to deliver better services that meet your needs and are provided as close to you as possible.
+Our Annual Report is part of a suite of documents that tell you about our organisation, the care we provide and what we do to plan, deliver and improve healthcare for you, in order to meet changing demands and future challenges.
+It provides information about our performance, what we have achieved in 2022-2023 and how we will improve next year.
+It also explains how important it is to work with you and listen to you to help you to take the best care of yourselves and to deliver better services that meet your needs and are provided as close to you as possible.

-The Annual Report for 2022-2023 includes:
+Our Annual Report for 2022-2023 includes:

-- Our Performance Report which details of how we have performed against our targets and actions planned to maintain or improve our performance. - Our Accountability Report which details our key accountability requirements under the Companies Act 2006 and the Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008.
-The Accountability Report includes our Annual Governance Statement (AGS) which provides information about how we manage and control our resources and risks, and comply with governance arrangements, the Renumeration and Staff Report, and the Welsh Parliament Accountability and Audit Report. - Our Financial Statements (Audited Accounts) which detail how we have spent our money and have met our obligations under the National Health Service Finance (Wales) Act 2014.
+- Our Performance Report which details how we have performed against our targets and actions planned to maintain or improve our performance. - Our Accountability Report which details our key accountability requirements under the Companies Act 2006 and the Large and Mediumsized Companies and Groups (Accounts and Reports) Regulations 2008.
+The Accountability Report includes our Annual Governance Statement (AGS) which provides information about how we manage and control our resources and risks, and comply with governance arrangements, the Renumeration and Staff Report, and the Welsh Parliament Accountability and Audit Report. - Our Financial Statements (Audited Accounts) which detail how we have spent our money and met our obligations under the National Health Service Finance (Wales) Act 2014.